ArisKonidaris/HoeffdingTrees/ReadMe.md

 performance, with the duration dropping to 16.8 seconds with 7 worker threads.
 As increase the parallelism even further, we can see a slight increase on the duration of the execution.
 When we finally reach 32 worker threads (not shown on this figure), the execution time is up to 23 seconds.
-This is done because as the number of workers increases, their utilization drops as they fit fewer data points to each leaf before sending a signal to the coordinator.
-Communication becomes a bottleneck.
+This is done because as the number of workers increases, their utilization drops as they fit fewer data points to each leaf before sending a signal to the coordinator (a blocking operation).
+Thread synchronization and blocking becomes a bottleneck.

 ### Run the project